Kotlin/kotlin-jupyter/README.md

  - `%use <lib1>, <lib2> ...` - injects code for supported libraries: artifact resolution, default imports, initialization code, type renderers
  - `%trackClasspath` - logs any changes of current classpath.
 Useful for debugging artifact resolution failures
  - `%trackExecution` - logs pieces of code that are going to be executed.
 Useful for debugging of libraries support
+ - `%useLatestDescriptors` - use latest versions of library descriptors available.
+By default, bundled descriptors are used
  - `%output [options]` - output capturing settings.

  See detailed info about line magics [here](doc/magics.md).